-Registration at UT Austin encompasses academic advising, registering for classes online, and paying your tuition bill (or confirming your attendance if financial aid or a third party has paid your bill).
+Registration at UT Austin encompasses academic advising, registering for classes online, and paying tuition (or confirming attendance if financial aid or a third party has paid the bill).
 UT Austin registration access periods are pre-determined by the Office of the Registrar; students may not register outside of the Registrar's pre-determined access periods.
-Your Registration Information Sheet (RIS) will note your specific registration access periods, as well as any registration bars.
+Students' Registration Information Sheet (RIShttps://onestop.utexas.edu/registration-and-degree-planning/registering-for-classes/registration-ti mes/) will note their specific registration access periods, as well as any registration bars.
 Registration in preferred courses is not guaranteed.
-We encourage you to plan ahead and consider alternative course options prior to each registration period.
+We encourage students to plan ahead and consider alternative course options prior to each registration period.